mourabitiziyad/react-scan-extension/INSTALL.md

 ---

-**Note**: This extension loads React Scan directly from the official CDN (`@latest`), ensuring you always get the authentic, up-to-date library with the latest features and improvements.
+**Note**: This extension uses a locally bundled version of React Scan that has been specifically patched to enhance iframe compatibility.
+The source code modifications ensure `allowInIframe` is always enabled, making it work reliably in iframe contexts where standard React Scan extensions may fail.